 Translational Informatics is a newer sub-field that focuses on moving new discoveries from the laboratory into routine clinical care faster.
 Systems to improve clinical research are included in Translational Informatics.

 Support for 9 predoctoral and 6 postdoctoral trainees is provided by a grant from The National Library of Medicine.
 In addition, support for 3 postdoctoral trainees in dental informatics is funded by the National Institute of Dental and Craniofacial Research (NIDCR).
 Predoctoral traineeships are generally awarded for a three-year period and postdoctoral traineeships are generally awarded for a two-year period.
 These traineeships cover tuition and fees, as well as provide a monthly stipend for living expenses.

 For NLM support, predoctoral students must be accepted into an affiliated PhD program.
 All supported trainees must be permanent residents or U.S. citizens.
 Information about individual graduate programs can be obtained from the relevant biological and computational departments or from the CIBM Training Program by contacting Louise Pape, Program Coordinator.

-The University of Wisconsin-Madison and Marshfield Clinic are currently recruiting pre- and postdoctoral trainees for the CIBM Training Program, as well as its NIDCR/NLM-funded postdoctoral training program in oral health informatics informatics: CIBM Oral Health Informatics Postdoctoral Nomination Form, CIBM Dental Informatics Postdoctoral Nomination Form, CIBM Predoctoral Nomination Form, and CIBM Incoming Graduate Student Nomination Form.
-For information on the Dental Informatics Program, see the Oral Health Informatics webpages and CIBM Oral Health Informatics Flyer.
+The University of Wisconsin-Madison and Marshfield Clinic are currently recruiting pre- and postdoctoral trainees for the CIBM Training Program, as well as its NIDCR/NLM-funded postdoctoral training program in oral health informatics informatics: CIBM Oral Health Informatics Postdoctoral Nomination Form, CIBM Postdoctoral Nomination Form, and CIBM Predoctoral Nomination Form.
+For information on the Oral Health Informatics Program, see the Oral Health Informatics webpages and CIBM Oral Health Informatics Flyer.